Vanessa Kara

-Vanessa Kara González (born 27 November 1996) is a professional footballer who plays as a forward.
-Born in the United States, she represents the Dominican Republic women's national team.
+Vanessa Michelle Kara González (born 27 November 1996) is a professional footballer who plays as a forward.
+Born in the United States, she plays for the Dominican Republic women's national team.

 Early life

 Born in Burlington, New Jersey to a Dominican mother, Kara began playing soccer at the Bridle Club in her hometown, playing alongside her brothers.
 She soon joined the PDA Fusion, part of the Players Development Academy.
 During her club and her high school career at Moorestown Friends School, Kara suffered two ACL tears in both knees.
 During her senior year of high school, Kara committed to playing for the Drexel Dragons of Drexel University.

 During her first season with Drexel Dragons, she recorded a team record 11 goals in 18 matches, and was named the 2015 CAA Rookie of the Year.
 In her sophomore year, Kara scored 6 goals and contributed 5 assists as she earned All-CAA First Team honors.
 During her final season with the Dragons, she scored 5 goals.
 Prior to the 2017 playoffs, Kara tore her ACL again and had to red shirt during what would have been her senior year.

 In 2019, Kara left Drexel University, and joined the Florida Gators of the University of Florida.
-One of her former coached had recommended Kara to Gators head coach Becky Burleigh.
+One of her former coaches had recommended Kara to Gators head coach Becky Burleigh.
 During her only season with the Florida Gators, Kara scored a team leading 10 goals, tied for 5th in the Southeastern Conference.